 Earl R. Taylor was appointed to the Tennessee Regulatory Authority as Executive Director in 2012 by Governor Bill Haslam, House Speaker Beth Harwell, and Lt.
 Governor Ron Ramsey.
+He was reappointed to another term in 2015.

 Taylor received a Bachelor of Science degree from the University of Tennessee at Knoxville and a Juris Doctor (JD) from the University of Memphis School of Law.
 He began his career as an attorney in his home town of Johnson City, Tennessee.